Olympic National Park: One of the Best and so much fun

 On Day 4, we drove down the eastern side of the peninsula which had a series of small resort towns along the Hood Canal.
 We turned up WA 119 along the shore of Lake Cushman to Staircase.
 Lake Cushman was beautiful with very clear blue/green water and a mountain backdrop, as pretty as Lake Crescent.

 Staircase area is the southeast corner of Olympic National Park.
 We hiked the short (2 mile) Rapids Loop + North Fork Skokomish trail loop along the Skokomish River.
 It was a very pretty hike through old growth forest.
-You knew you were in a temperate rain forest with moss and lichen covering the trees and fern on the ground but it was not nearly as dense as the rain forests on the western side of the park.
+You knew you were in a temperate rain forest when you see moss and lichen covered trees and fern on the ground but it was not nearly as dense as the rain forests on the western side of the park.
 This area gets a lot less rain than the west side because of the tall peaks of the Olympic mountain range that block the clouds from moving east, yet it still felt like a rain forest.

 Thought for Olympic National Park: